History of T-Shirts

 Functionality & Fashion

 T-shirts not only served as a staple piece of fashion throughout history, but they also had a function.
-Printing logos, slogans or other visuals on t shirts was a means of identifying the wearer of the shirt with an organisation.
-This could have been anything from a sports team to a political movement or university, and in the 1930's American colleges began printing t-shirts for their students.
-The notion of printed t shirts developed in the 1950's and 60's with developments in technical printing processes and materials, such as screen printing, tie-dying, transfer prints and spray paint.
-T shirts became a form of communication, with many notable t shirts produced in the 70's and 80's becoming a huge part of pop culture such as the Rolling Stones ‘tongue and lips’ and the iconic ‘I <3 NY’ design.
-Design your own t-shirt with a vibrant logo or slogan to make a similar statement.
+Printing logos, slogans or other visuals on t-shirts was a means of identifying the wearer of the shirt with an organisation.
+This could have been anything from a sports team to a political movement or university, and in the 1930s American colleges began printing t-shirts for their students.
+The notion of printed t-shirts developed in the 1950s and '60s with developments in technical printing processes and materials, such as screen printing, tie-dying, transfer prints and spray paint.
+T-shirts became a form of communication, with many notable t-shirts produced in the '70s and '80s becoming a huge part of pop cultures such as The Rolling Stones ‘tongue and lips’ and the iconic ‘I <3 NY’ design.
+Design your own t-shirt for women with a vibrant logo or slogan to make a similar statement.

 Materials Over Time